hksung/ASC-analyzer/README.md

 ## Citation

-- If you use the ASC tagger (`--print-asc`, `--save-asc-output`) in your research, please cite:
+- If you use the ASC tagger (i.e., `--print-asc`, `--save-asc-output`), please cite:
     - Sung, H., & Kyle, K. (2024).
 [Leveraging Pre-trained Language Models for Linguistic Analysis: A Case of Argument Structure Constructions](https://aclanthology.org/2024.emnlp-main.415/). *Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP)*.

-- The ASC Analyzer is currently in beta testing and will be updated.
+- The ASC analyzer is currently in beta testing and will be updated soon.

 # License